 Gallagher confirms that swelling is a good thing.
 And puffiness after subsequent treatments won’t be as extreme.
 There may also be bruising, pain, numbness, redness, and areas of hardness (which can feel lumpy, or like small pea-like nodules, caused by swelling) in the treatment area.
 All of these, he tells me, should be temporary.
 I did experience numbness and a little pain at the onset, but my side effects were tolerable.

 Kybella could be used on various other small areas.
 From a clinical standpoint, Allergan is looking at the “bra fat” area—the roll of fat that can be present under the bra line or between the bra and the armpit—and the jowl.
-“Sometimes that's just skin laxity, but there are times when that's due to fat, as well … so we are certainly actively considering whether we would go into a clinical program there, looking at jowl fat,” Gallagher says.
-Mraz Robinson tells me “Kybella will likely be approved for use on body areas to reduce subcutaneous fat,” and my injector agrees, noting “This type of practice is already being studied in the anterior bra fat area and upper knees.”
-So although larger areas have been ruled out (an ample stomach, for instance, would need too much product and would require too many needles), it’s currently being investigated whether other small pockets of fat could be helped with Kybella.
+“Sometimes that’s just skin laxity, but there are times when that’s due to fat, as well … so we are certainly actively considering whether we would go into a clinical program there, looking at jowl fat,” Gallagher says.
+Mraz Robinson tells me that “Kybella will likely be approved for use on body areas to reduce subcutaneous fat,” and my injector agrees, noting, “This type of practice is already being studied in the anterior bra-fat area and upper knees.”
+So although larger areas have been ruled out (an ample stomach, for instance, would need too much product and would require too many needles), whether other small pockets of fat could be helped with Kybella is currently being investigated.
 Studies would be needed before use on these other areas would be approved by the FDA.